devcusn/micro-frontend-architecture-e-commerce/README.md

 This project includes the following Microfrontends:

 - **Main Application:** The main application represents the primary web application that integrates the other Microfrontends.
+- **Advert Application:** ad application is the application that manages advertisements distributed on pages in the main application

 ## Getting Started